uboat.net

 History Completed in October 1920

-Notes on loss At 08.15 hours on 16 Sep, 1939, U-31 fired one torpedo at the first ship in a convoy and saw it sinking after breaking in two.
-The Aviemore (Master Morton Forsythe) was in fact not part of the chased convoy OB-4, but was crossing ahead of the convoy and sank immediately after being torpedoed about 220 miles southwest of Cape Clear.
+At 08.15 hours on 16 Sep 1939, U-31 fired one torpedo at the first ship in a convoy and saw it sinking after breaking in two.
+The Aviemore (Master Morton Forsythe) was in fact not part of the chased convoy OB-4, but was crossing ahead of convoy and sank immediately after being torpedoed about 220 miles southwest of Cape Clear.
 The master and 22 crew members were lost.
 Eleven crew members were picked up by HMS Warwick (D 25) (LtCdr M.A.G.
 Child, RN) and landed at Liverpool on 18 September.

-The Aviemore was the first ship sunk by an U-boat during an attack on a convoy in World War II.
-The first successful attack on a ship in a convoy was made by U-35 when attacking the convoy OA-7 on 21 September.
+The Aviemore was the first ship sunk by an U-boat during an attack on a convoy in the Second World War.
+The first successful attack on a ship in a convoy was made by U-35 when attacking convoy OA-7 on 21 September.

 If you can help us with any additional information on this vessel then please contact us.